-Released on October 5th, 1992 in the UK, the 13th in the US, the album went platinum on December 17th, 1992.
+Released on October 5th, 1992 in the UK, and on the 13th in the US, the album went platinum on December 17th, 1992.
 In between then however, his old manager Steve Fargnoli had sued his firm4, after his previous suit covered in my Diamonds and Pearls review was dismissed.
-The lawsuit wouldn’t be settled until next year, and by then Prince already had other, bigger issues going on, so while at the time it seemed like The Purple One was going under a critical and commercial revival, as the album still sold well and received great reviews, this album signified the end of his commercial peak.
+The lawsuit wouldn’t be settled until next year, and by then Prince already had other, bigger issues going on.
+At the time, it seemed like The Purple One was going under a critical and commercial revival, as the album still sold well and received great reviews, but this album signified the end of his commercial peak.
 How does one deal with former managers constant lawsuits, especially since they all came in a relatively short time span?
 Working vigilantly on new content of course; what else were you expecting by this point?